graphdat/plugin-nginx/README.md

        }
     }
     ```
+3. (Only relevant for Nginx Plus) To enable collecting metrics per virtual server, you need to enable zones.
+See Nginx documentation for more details about [status_zone](http://nginx.org/en/docs/http/ngx_http_status_module.html#status_zone) directive.
+Several virtual servers may share the same zone.

+    ```
+    status_zone <your-zone-goes-here>;
+    ```

-3. Once you make the update, reload your nginx configuration:
+4. Once you make the update, reload your nginx configuration:
     ```bash
      $ sudo service nginx reload
     ```